-Samuel Slocock (III) (1747-1831).
-Son of Samuel Slocock (II), Mayor in 1753.
-Elected to the Council 1769.
-A successful businessman, he was a brewer, spirits dealer, and corn and meal merchant.
-He operated a large fleet of narrow boats on the Kennet and Avon Canal from 1810 and between Newbury and Reading.
-He was a partner in the Newbury Bank 1794-1829 and owned the Weaver's Arms in Cheap Street.
-1784 declined to serve again as Mayor and was fined £20.
+operated a large fleet of narrow boats on the Kennet and Avon Canal from 1810 and between Newbury and Reading.
+He was a partner in the Newbury Bank 1794-1829 and owned the Weaver's Arms in Cheap Street.1 1784 declined to serve again as Mayor and was fined £20.
 At his death he was Senior Alderman.
 Buried at St Nicolas.

 The later Newbury Slococks are descended from him.
-He married Mary Merriman, daughter of John Merriman (died 1776) of Speenhamland, who was doubtless related to the other Newbury Merrimans.
-Their eldest son Rev. Samuel Slocock (1779-1847), Rector of St Mary's Shaw, was responsible for the demolition of the Anglo-Saxon Church there in 1841 and its replacement by the present church.
+He married Mary Merriman (1754-1844), daughter of John Merriman (died 1776) of Speenhamland, who was doubtless related to the other Newbury Merrimans.
+Their eldest son Rev. Samuel Slocock (1779-1847), Rector of St Mary's Shaw, was responsible for the unauthorised demolition of the Anglo-Saxon Church there in 1841 and its replacement by the present church.
 The second son Alfred was Mayor in 1809 and third son Edmund was Mayor in 1818.
-The fourth son Charles (1788-1865) was partner in the Newbury Bank 1811-1846 and kept order in Newbury during the 1830 Swing riots.
-Their daughter Clara married Jere Bunny, Mayor in 1836.
+The fourth son Charles (1788-1865) was partner in the Newbury Bank 1811-1846 and kept order in Newbury during the 1830 Swing riots aginst threshing mechanisation.
+Their daughter Clara (1789-1835) married Jere Bunny, Mayor in 1836.

-Charles' son Charles Samuel Slocock was Mayor in 1877.
+Charles married Sophia Palmer (1786-1862).
+Their son Charles Samuel Slocock was Mayor in 1877.
 Charles Slocock's portrait is in the West Berkshire Museum.

 Given the reluctance of members to serve as Mayor (see 1753), it was decided to select Mayors by ballot.
 The Council attempted to mitigate this cost by promoting a subscription dinner at 5s per head for 70 persons, but this can have had only a marginal effect, and the Mayor still had to pay for the subsequent ball.
-Members were still permitted to decline to serve as Mayor, paying a fine of £20.8
+Members were still permitted to decline to serve as Mayor, paying a fine of $\pounds 20$.2